 - Arrange about half of the remaining eggplant slices evenly on top.
 Spread another ¾ cup sauce on top and sprinkle with ¼ cup mozzarella cheese.
 Layer the remaining eggplant slices on top and top with ¾ cup sauce (you might have a little left over) and the remaining mozzarella cheese.
 Evenly sprinkle the Parmesan on top.

-- Bake on the lower rack, uncovered, until the sauce bubbles and the top is golden, about 20 to 25 minutes.
+- Bake on the lower rack at 425 degrees Fahrenheit, uncovered, until the sauce bubbles and the top is golden, about 20 to 25 minutes.
 Let it cool for at least 15 minutes to give it time to set, then chop and sprinkle additional basil on top.
 Slice with a sharp knife and serve.

 - Leftovers keep well, covered and refrigerated, for about 4 days.
 Reheat before serving.